In the course of sensuality, rebellion, and a twist in history, naked or nude paintings have always played a significant part in the history of art.

 In their frequent arguments, his wife, Lady Godiva, insisted on tax reductions because she cared deeply about her people.

-Her stubborn husband said that if she were to roam the streets naked; he would reduce the taxes.
+Her stubborn husband said that if she roamed the streets naked, he would reduce the taxes.

-You can read more about the painting Lady Godiva from here!
+You can also read the in-depth story about the Lady Godiva painting, which will uncover facts from fiction.

 The Birth Of Venus by Sandro Botticelli is one of the most famous nude paintings in history.